izihawa/summa/docs/quick-start.md

 ## Setup <a name="setup"></a>
 Both server and client are distributed through the package systems, `Cargo` and `pip`.
-Also, there is a prebuilt `summa-server` Docker image hosted on
+Also, there is a prebuilt `summa-server` Docker image hosted on Dockerhub.

 ### Summa Server
 #### Docker Way